gabrieldeavila/react-trigger-state/README.md

 });
 ```

-Then, anywhere in the application you can get its value:
+Then, you can get its value:

 ```js
 import { useTriggerState } from "react-trigger-state";